 JAMES BRYANT JOINS FAYETTEVILLE STATE AS THE ASSISTANT ATHLETICS DIRECTOR FOR MARKETING AND DEVELOPMENT

 Dr. Edward McLeanhas more than30 years ofexperience in athletic management, both at the high school and collegiate levels.
 He brings a diverse background that includes athletic administration and academics.
 His dedication has proven him to be an effective leader and administrator.

-During his tenure at FSU, the Broncos have won three Central Intercollegiate Athletic Association (CIAA) men's golf and bowling championships, and one volleyball, women's tennis, softball, football and women's basketball.
+During his tenure at FSU, the Broncos have won several Central Intercollegiate Athletic Association (CIAA) championships in men's golf (3), women's bowling (4),volleyball (2), women's tennis (1), softball (1), football (1)and women's basketball (1).

-Four programs have participated in NCAA Regional Playoff games while the golf program advanced to the Division II National Championships.
-The men's golf team, last season, picked up its seventh PGA Minority Championship, and first in three years.
+Four programs have participated in NCAA Regional Playoff games while the golf program has advanced to the Division II National Championships.

 He believes that winning in athletics means winning in the classroom.
 Under McLean's leadership, a Student-Athlete Academic Center was established to provide academic tutors with mandated study halls and an athletic academic advisor.
 The current retention rate is approximately 90%.